 How is infantile hemangioma treated?

 Over the years, treatment for infantile hemangioma has generally followed a “watch and wait” approach.
-For most hemangiomas, that's still okay.
-But for more medically or cosmetically concerning cases—such as mid-facial hemangiomas, ones that appear on free edges or are ulcerated, ones that are near the eye or very large ones—doctors now treat them with a class of drugs called beta blockers.
+For most hemangiomas, that's still okay, since the natural history is that they will involute, or disappear, on their own with time.
+But for more medically or cosmetically concerning cases—such as mid-facial hemangiomas, ones that appear on free edges or are ulcerated, ones that are near the eye or very large ones—doctors now treat them with a class of drugs called beta blockers, in order to prevent disfigurement, scarring, or a medical complication such as impaired vision.

 The most widely used beta blocker is the oral medicine propranolol, which can be started when the baby is just a few weeks old and is usually taken for one year.
 Another potent beta blocker, timolol, which only comes as an eye drop, can be used “off-label” and be applied topically to the skin surface of certain types of hemangiomas to help them shrink.
 Ideally, this topical medication can shrink them enough so that the infant doesn’t require oral beta blockers.

 Another treatment option is pulsed dye laser treatment.
 It works well for superficial hemangiomas and is used to heal ulcerating hemangiomas and for the residual red vessels that are left behind after the hemangioma resolves.
 Once hemangiomas disappear, they can leave a scar or some saggy skin.
-The pulsed dye laser works well remove discoloration from the skin.
+The pulsed dye laser works well to remove any residual red discoloration from the skin.

 What makes Yale Medicine’s approach to treating infantile hemangiomas unique?